 We find these results intriguing: without taking explicit account of electoral rules and political regimes, we would not have discovered these systematic patterns in the data.
-The greater reliance on social-security spending around election time is perhaps plausible if - as in the theory discussed in Section 2 - politicians indeed have greater overall incentives to seek electoral support with broad programs in proportional systems.
+A greater reliance on social-security spending around election time in parliamentary and proportional systems is perhaps plausible if - as in the theory discussed in Section 2 - politicians indeed have greater overall incentives to seek electoral support in those systems.
 But it remains to work out the details - and auxiliary predictions - of such a theory.